wanglihx/SAM4Dcap-core/README.md

 - opencap: Python 3.9.25; PyTorch 2.8.0+cu128; CUDA 12.8
 - opensim: Python 3.10.19; PyTorch 2.9.1+cu128; CUDA 12.8

+We recommend adapting the setup according to your GPU configuration (at least 24 GB of memory) and the official library environments mentioned above.

 Full environment files will be uploaded to a cloud drive later.

 ### Codebases and models